What is A Meeting Checklist?

 Meeting checklist is useful in various events, this can be used but not limited to a seminar, board meeting, team meeting, and a community meeting.
 To come up with a simple yet detailed meeting checklist design, you only have to list down all the agenda items of the meeting and as possible present a comprehensive agenda layout out from it.

 Checklist making is an easy task that you can even do with less time used.
 As long as you have the details and designs for it, you can easily print it out and hand a copy to the team.
 Stated below are the tips that we prepared just for you so that you will have ideas on how to make a meeting checklist.

 1. Identify Your Team

 Simply knowing who your audience is will help you prepare for a complete list of agenda to discuss with.
 This is for you to be ready on what possible challenges or questions they may raise.
-During the meeting, it would be easier for you to present the agenda because you have knowledge of how the officials behave and look like.
+During the meeting, it would be easier for you to present the agenda because you have knowledge of how the officials behave and look.

 2. Know the purpose

 Right after you identify the members of your team or the participants of the meeting, you have to know what is its purpose.
 This is necessary for you to check on what details to include that will fit on what is the purpose of the meeting.
 It would be a shame if you are making a checklist not even relevant to the agenda, right?

 3. Write Down The Agenda

 Prepare a certain goal to achieve in the meeting.
 Jot down all the notions that need to be discussed.
 In the checklist making, this part really took most of your time.
 You have to go back to your goals and check if there are needs for a reassessment of the project goals.
 Also, you have to search for new approaches to address the team's concerns.